September 28, 2022

 Check operating hours in advance

 Recently, we wrote about what it means for a restaurant to lose power.
-With so many above ground lines in Charlotte, it’s likely several restaurants will have to close due to power loss this weekend.
+With so many above ground lines in Charlotte, it’s possible several restaurants will have to close due to power loss.
 Call ahead to make sure all’s clear — and if no one answers, try social media.
 Many restaurants post emergency notices on Instagram and Facebook.